-When I first started The Write Practice, I was ecstatic if my posts got more than ten shares on Twitter and Facebook.
-Now, I’m disappointed if our posts don’t get more than 100 combined shares.
+When I first started my blog The Write Practice, I was ecstatic if my posts got more than ten social shares.
+Now, I’m disappointed if our posts don’t get more than 100 social media shares.

 Do you want more traffic from Google for your blog?

-Who doesn’t want more traffic Google?
-One month, I went from getting just a trickle of new visitors from Google to getting over 1,000 new readers per day.
-I was ecstatic, of course.
-But then I found out the source of all the new attention was a guest post written nearly two years before.
-Oh well.
+Who doesn’t want more organic traffic from Google?
+One month, many years ago, I went from getting just a trickle of new visitors from Google to getting over 1,000 new readers per day.
+I was ecstatic!

-Search engines love long, authoritative posts, especially when they’re focused on solving a pressing problem for readers.
-Longer posts might not get a lot of comments, and they might even be shared slightly less than average on social media, but if you can wait until Google takes notice, you might just get lucky and see a big bump in search traffic.
+Search engines love long-form, authoritative, in-depth guides, especially when they’re focused on solving a pressing problem for readers.
+Longer posts might not get a lot of comments, and they might even be shared slightly less than average on social media, but if you can wait until Google takes notice, you might just get lucky and see a huge bump in organic search traffic.

-So How Long Do You Want Your Blog Post to Be?
+Key Takeaways: How Long Do You Want Your Blog Article to Be?

 To sum up, here’s a list of common blog posts lengths to help you find your own ideal length:

-- 300–600 words.
-The standard blogging length, recommended by many “expert” bloggers.
-Shorter blog posts are a good middle-ground for social shares and comments.
-Too short to gain much authority or search engine-love.
+- Short-form content: 300–600 words.
+This is the standard blogging length, recommended by many “expert” bloggers.
+Shorter blog posts are a good middle-ground for social shares and comments, but are too short to gain much authority or search traffic.

-- 750 words.
+- News article-length content: 750 words.
 This is the standard length for professional journalism, especially newspapers.
 I find that it’s pretty good for getting links from other bloggers and shares on social media.

-- 1000–1500 words.
-You’ll get fewer comments at this length but a lot more shares on social media, especially if you’ve followed the advice above and written a post that actually solves someone’s problem.
+- Mid-form content: 1000–1500 words.
+You’ll get fewer comments at this length, but a lot more shares on social media, especially if you’ve followed the advice above and written a piece of content that actually solves someone’s problem.
 That being said, I’ve written posts this long and gotten 100+ comments, so it really depends on the topic and your audience.

-- 2,450 words.
-The highest ranking articles on Google are most often 2,450 words.
-If you want to have a top-ranking posts that can become evergreen on search engines (and thus get thousands of new readers per month), this is the best length to write.
+- Long-form content: 2,450 words.
+The highest-ranking articles on Google are most often 2,450 or more average word count.
+If you want to have a top-ranking posts that can become evergreen on search engines (and thus get thousands of new readers per month, year after year), this is the best length to write.
 However, make sure you do your keyword analysis to write about a topic that people are actually searching for (I use Ahrefs for this).
-It would be a shame two write a book-length blog post on a topic no one ever searches for!
+It would be a shame to write a book-length long-form blog post on a topic no one ever searches for!

 Write the Length You Want

-If the muse moves you, don’t be afraid to write posts that are 2,000 words or more.
-At the same time, don’t feel bad if you want to write a post that’s just 200 words long.
+If the muse moves you, don’t be afraid to write original content that is 2,000 words or more.
+At the same time, don’t feel bad if you want to write a post that’s just 200 words long from time to time.

 Keep in mind what that post length will likely bring to your blog, and vary your lengths so you can best serve your readers.
 But most of all, remember to have fun!

-Today, try writing a short discussion based blog post, no more than 275 words.
+Today, try writing a short, discussion-based blog post, no more than 275 words.
 Take fifteen minutes to write.
 Then, share the post (and the link to your blog if you post it!) in the practice box below.